 The data pertaining on plant height of green gram recorded at 60 DAS as influenced by plant spacing and organic nutrient management were presented in Table 1.
-At 60 DAS, maximum plant height (63.41 cm) is recorded in 30 cm x 10 cm + 5 t/ha VC + 12% VW + 5 kg/ha FYM + 12% J at 40 DAS and at par values were noticed in the treatment combination of 40 cm x 10 cm + 5 t/ha VC + 12% VW + 5 kg/ha FYM + 12% J at 40 DAS and 30 cm x 10 cm + 6 t/ha VC + 14% VW + 6 kg/ha FYM (58.82 and 55.48 cm), respectively.
+At 60 DAS, maximum plant height (63.41 cm) is recorded in 30 cm × 10 cm + 5 t/ha VC + 12% VW + 5 kg/ha FYM + 12% J at 40 DAS and at par values were noticed in the treatment combination of 40 cm × 10 cm + 5 t/ha VC + 12% VW + 5 kg/ha FYM + 12% J at 40 DAS and 30 cm × 10 cm + 6 t/ha VC + 14% VW + 6 kg/ha FYM (58.82 and 55.48 cm), respectively.
 The spacing practices had significant effects on plant height.
 However, an increasing trend with adequate geometry level could be noticed.
 This may be due to the competition between the inter and intra plants for sun light, water, nutrients and space at closer spacing which encouraged self-thinning of branches and enhanced vertical growth rather than horizontal growth (Thavaprakaash, 2017).
 Vermiwash promotes healthier shoot and root growth and improves the nutrient assimilation and uptake by the plant, which results in better growth and development.
-FYM provides favourable soil environment and supply more nutrients that resulted in better plant growth and also forming physico-chemical and biological properties of the soil (Mishra et al., 2016).
+FYM provides a favourable soil environment and supplies more nutrients which results in better plant growth and also forms physico-chemical and biological properties of the soil (Mishra et al., 2016).
 The higher plant height may also be due to the positive effect of application of Jeevamruth along with organic manures on the vegetative growth and accumulation of metabolic material.
-Similar results have been reported by Palve et al. (2011) and Tharmaraj et al. (2011).
 Similar results have been reported by Palve et al. (2011) and Tharmaraj et al. (2011).